ingkebil/development/docs/dev/githubflow.md

 GitHub Flow is a lightweight, branching workflow that supports teams and projects where deployments are made regularly.
 It is centered around a feature and small confined changes.

+Some key features of github flow are:

+- Master is production ready
+- Master is deployed to production
+- Development happens on feature branches
+- Fast deployment speed
+- Requires a verification for each release

 ## How it works

 ### Create a branch